alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 ## Compliance

 An implementation MUST be compliant with the strict requirements of [TR-10-13][] that are introduced by a `shall` clause.
 Those requirements could be repeated in this specification to emphasis their importance without impacting their original normative scope.
 This specification MAY document additional `protocol`, `mode` and `ecdh_curve` in addition to those specified in [TR-10-13][], [TR-10-14] or other VSF/IPMX technical recommendations.
-Allowing additional values for those parameters MUST be interpreted as a violation of a `shall` clause of those technical recommendations.
+Allowing additional values for those parameters MUST NOT be interpreted as a violation of a `shall` clause of those technical recommendations.

 An implementation MUST be compliant with the non-strict requirements of [TR-10-13][] that are introduced by `should` and `may` clauses and that are elevated to strict requirements in this specification by a `MUST` clause.